 The UK will transitionally recognise all EEA states, EU and EEA institutions, and Gibraltar as providing an adequate level of protection for personal data.
 This means that personal data can continue to flow freely from the UK to these destinations following the UK’s exit from the EU.
 The UK would keep all of these decisions under review.

 The UK cannot provide for free flow of data into the UK; jurisdictions outside of the UK will provide their own rules on the transfer of data internationally.
 For those that rely on data transfers from the EU, alternative mechanisms for such transfers are available.
 UK organisations will need to work with their EU counterparts to make sure an alternative mechanism for transfer (such as standard contractual clauses) is in place.
 More details on standard contractual clauses and other alternative mechanisms can be viewed on the ICO website.

 2.3 Existing EU adequacy decisions

-Where the EU has made an adequacy decision in respect of a country or territory outside of the EU prior to Exit day, the UK government intends to preserve the effect of these decisions on a transitional basis.
+Where the EU has made an adequacy decision in respect of a country or territory outside of the EU prior to Exit day, the UK government will preserve the effect of these decisions on a transitional basis.
 This will mean that transfers from UK organisations to those adequate countries can continue uninterrupted.
-As set out on the European Commission’s website, the Commission has so far recognised Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and the United States of America (limited to the Privacy Shield framework).
+As set out on the European Commission’s website, the Commission has so far recognised Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, Uruguay and the United States of America (limited to the Privacy Shield framework).

 2.4 Recognising EU Standard Contractual Clauses